God's Not Dead 2April 1, 2016

 Across the UniverseSeptember 14, 2007

-When young dockworker Jude leaves Liverpool to find his estranged father in America, he is swept up by the waves of change that are re-shaping the nation.
-Jude falls in love with Lucy, a rich but sheltered American girl who joins the growing anti-war movement in New York's Greenwich Village.
+When young dockworker Jude leaves Liverpool to find his estranged father in the United States, he is swept up by the waves of change that are re-shaping the nation.
+Jude falls in love with Lucy, who joins the growing anti-war movement.
 As the body count in Vietnam rises, political tensions at home spiral out of control and the star-crossed lovers find themselves in a psychedelic world gone mad.

 A husband-and-wife team play detective, but not in the traditional sense.
 Instead, the happy duo helps others solve their existential issues, the kind that keep you up at night, wondering what it all means.